dianezhou96/quipu/README.md

 # Quipu
--Quipu is a configurable budgeting app built with Node.js and Vue.js to help you keep-u your money!
+Quipu is a configurable budgeting app built with Node.js and Vue.js to help you keep-u your money!

 ## Project setup
 ```